Automated safety test - HiPOT fixture

-The mechanical and electrical design and also the manufacturing of the test system, must be according to relevant regulatory requirements, CE certification and safety components.
-This also includes the fixturing of the PCBA / EOL unit and contacting of high voltage/current including safety (both for the Device Under Test, and also the operator), shielding and inter-cabling.
+The test system's mechanical and electrical design must follow relevant regulatory requirements, CE certification, and safety components.
+This also includes the fixturing of the PCBA / EOL unit and contacting of high voltage/current, including safety (both for the Device Under Test and the operator), shielding and inter-cabling.

-We know DSE competencies within automated test, and it was very convenient for us to use DSE competencies and resources in this HiPOT fixture project.
-Based on our test specifications DSE made a presentation for a solution, and we are very pleased with the process and the result of the HiPOT test fixture.”
+We know DSE competencies within automated tests, and it was very convenient for us to use DSE competencies and resources in this HiPOT fixture project.
+Based on our test specifications, DSE made a presentation for a solution, and we are delighted with the process and the result of the HiPOT test fixture."

 Exchangeable Fixture Cassette

-In this application a pneumatic fixture platform with an exchangeable cassette was preferred, so the production easily and fast can change test operation from one product to another, and use the same platform / setup.
+Danfoss preferred a pneumatic fixture platform with an exchangeable cassette so the production could easily and quickly change test operation from one product to another and use the same platform/setup.

-DSE has modified a suitable standard fixture-kit as the mechanical base for interface/contacting to the Device Under Test.
-The modified design includes below safety features.
+DSE has modified a suitable standard fixture kit as the mechanical base for interface/contacting to the Device Under Test.
+The revised design includes below safety features.

 Key safety design features

-Since +1000V is applied to the Device Under Test, several safety design must be added:
+Since +1000V is applied to the Device Under Test, several safety designs must be added: